gerich02/EXAMPLES-Python-Editor-AltTrashCat/README.md

 - start the app on your device
 - create an `allure-report` folder
 - run the tests
-- generate the allure report
+- generate the Allure report
-- combine the allure report in a single html file
+- combine the Allure report in a single HTML file
-- stop the app after the test are done
+- stop the app after the tests are done